MicrosoftDocs/intellicode/docs/code-style-inference.md

 [EditorConfig files](/visualstudio/ide/create-portable-custom-editor-options) help to keep your code consistent by defining code styles and formats.
 These conventions allow Visual Studio to offer automatic style and format fixes to clean up your document.
 For C# developers, IntelliCode can infer your code style and formatting conventions to dynamically create an EditorConfig file.

 You can add an IntelliCode-generated EditorConfig file at the project or solution level in Visual Studio (or to a solution folder).
-To add an EditorConfig file:
+To add a prepopulated EditorConfig file:

 - Find the **editorconfig File (IntelliCode)** template in the **Add New Item** dialog under **Visual C# Items**, or,